-CMM Cares is the culmination of over a decade of support for children, veterans, and the arts on Long Island and across the country.
+CMM Cares, Inc. is a 501(c)(3) and major supporter of veterans, children, and the arts on Long Island through fundraising, volunteering, and awareness campaigns.
 Philanthropy has been embedded in the DNA of Campolo, Middleton & McCormick, LLP, since its founding in 2008.
 Read on to learn more about the impactful organizations and initiatives we’ve helped with donations of time, dollars, and support over the years as CMM Cares grew from a handful of volunteers from a fledgling law firm to a recognized nonprofit foundation now independent from CMM, a Forbes Top Corporate Law Firm in America.

 - Child Abuse Prevention Services (CAPS) – CMM Cares essentially started with support for CAPS, a child advocacy organization whose mission CMM’s Joe Campolo helped shape.
 Joe’s groundbreaking work helped create and fund SurfSafe, a program to keep children safe online that has been subsequently used by parent groups, nonprofits, and even cited by Congress and federal courts as legal support.
 CMM Cares continues to provide financial support for CAPS annually and CAPS recognized CMM Cares with a Corporate Citizenship Award in 2017.